 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released when electricity is generated to construct raw materials into usable phone parts (SPARKING ELECTRICITY POLE)
+Narrator text: Carbon is released when raw materials are made into usable phone parts (SPARKING ELECTRICITY POLE)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Phones are thrown away.
+Button 1: Unwanted/broken phones decompose in landfill.
 Button 2: Phones are transported to factories.
-Button 3: Phones are packaged.
+Button 3: Mobile phones are packaged.
 [X]

 Slide 4